 V. Promotion of Quality Culture

 The most crucial and challenging role of IQM is to ensure assimilation of quality culture in the day to day practices throughout the University.
-Adaptation of quality practises at all level of staffs “anytime” and “anywhere” without having to be monitored, i.e. having quality as a way of life, is the way forward for OUM.
+In order to achieve this, adaptation of quality practises at all levels of staff “anytime” and “anywhere” without having to be monitored must be inculcated amicably where at the end of the day everybody embraces quality as a way of life and appreciate this as the way forward.

 Enquiries, Complains and Feedback

 For all Enquiries, Complains and Feedback, please drop us an email at firstname.lastname@example.org.